Showing posts with label Setting. Show all posts

 Below is an example failed career list for a city called Tetragrammatown.
 Read it and you will get a good feel for the setting via failed careers only.

 UPDATE: I've been using this table for one-shot episodic play and slowly over the last year or so this table has expanded along with the setting itself.
 I think it started as a d66 table, then d68, then d88 and know a full d100.
-It's been really useful for supporting and expanding the setting and it's feel and has grown to reflect the play that has taken place.
+It's been really useful for supporting and expanding the setting and its feel/vibe.
+The table has grown to reflect the play and campaign events that have taken place.
 It's been a lot of fun.
-The

 Failed Careers of Tetragrammatown